shanesoh/fossasia2021-securing-microservices/slides.md

 **Centre for Strategic Infocomm Technologies (CSIT)** is an agency in the Ministry of Defence that builds technologies to safeguard the national security interests of Singapore.

-Our team builds developer platforms and infrastructure that are used in a wide range of mission-critical operations, such as in counter-terrorism and computer network defence.
+Our team builds **platforms and infrastructure** that support a wide range of mission-critical operations, such as in counter-terrorism and computer network defence.

 ---